My Fussy Eater | Easy Family Recipes

 Instructions

-1. Preheat the oven to 180c fan and line a muffin tin with 9 paper or silicone cases.
+1. Preheat the oven to 180c fan and line a muffin tin with 9 silicone cases.

 2. Add the weetabix to a large mixing bowl and crush with your hands.
 Add the flour and baking powder and mix well.